 For all available positions, see our Summer Environmental Education Jobs page.
-Applications will be accepted starting February 10th, and continuing into the spring until positions are filled.
+Applications will be accepted starting February 10th until positions are filled.
 If you feel you are not yet eligible for any of the positions, go to our apprenticeship application page where you can apply to train and work into the positions until eligible for payroll.

 Job Description – Overnight & Adult Programs Director

 Wolf Camp is seeking an Overnight & Adult Programs Director to facilitate our apprenticeships, overnight camps and adult workshops during the summer, then schedule and teach academic year classes if available in the fall-winter-spring.

 The Overnight & Adult Programs Director will work on a team with our new Day Camps & Classes Director and Chinese Language & ESL Students Director, Health & Logistics Coordinator Kim Chisholm, and Office Administrator Colleen Valadez to run our summer programs.
 The team will work under the supervision of Executive Director Chris Chisholm.

 Summer compensation will be on a salary basis from $1000-$1200/wk (FTE Equivalent: $25-$30/hr plus mileage, room and board) depending on experience and start date, with employment continuing into the academic year depending on program development.